LabTrivedi/MOrgAna/README.md

 ## Installation

-The MOrgAna software has been tested with Python 3.9 and above.
+The MOrgAna software has been tested with Python 3.7, 3.8, 3.9.
 To install Python, we recommend using the  [Miniconda distribution](https://docs.anaconda.com/miniconda/).

 ### Environment setup